espin086/ArticleAgent/README.md

 - **Outline Creation**: Develop detailed outlines to structure your articles effectively. 🗂️
 - **Article Writing**: Compose full-length articles aimed at Engineering and IT decision-makers. 🖋️
 - **Image Generation**: Create photo-realistic images to enhance your articles. 🖼️
+- **Article Review and Editing**: Automatically review and edit articles for coherence, brevity, and organization. ✍️
+- **Asynchronous Processing**: Utilize asynchronous function calls to improve performance and reduce latency. ⚡
 - **LangChain Tracing**: Track and visualize the execution of your LangChain processes for better debugging and optimization. 🔍

 ## Installation 🛠️